 Every year hundreds of first year students, dressed in fancy dress by their academic parents, gather in St Salvator’s Quad for the annual Raisin Monday foam fight.

-According to the National Student Survey 2018, students at the University of St Andrews are the most satisfied in the UK.
-Of final year students surveyed, 94% gave the University top marks for the quality of the learning and teaching experience.
+According to the Complete University Guide 2020, students at the University of St Andrews are the most satisfied in the UK.
+Based on the quality of teaching, St Andrews scored 4.26 out of a maximum score of 5.00.

 The University of St Andrews secured a Gold Award in the 2017 Teaching Excellence Framework (TEF) based on the quality of teaching and the undergraduate experience.

 The 2014 Research Excellence Framework (REF) ranked the University of St Andrews top in Scotland and 14th in the UK for the quality of research publications across Science, the Arts, Divinity and Medicine.